core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 Basic schema nodes such leaf, leaf-list, anydata and anyxml can be encoded standalone.
 In this case, only the value of this schema node is encoded in CBOR.
 Identification of this value need to be provided by some external means when needed.

-Collections like container, list, notification, RPC input, RPC output, action input and action output are serialized using a CBOR map in which each child schema node is encode using a tag and a value.
-Section 4 defines how the tag part is encoded, and the following sections deal with the value part.
+Collections like container, list, notification, RPC input, RPC output, action input and action output are serialized using a CBOR map in which each child schema node is encode using a tag and a value. {{SID}} defines how the tag part is encoded, and the following sections deal with the value part.

 In order to minimize the size of the encoded data, the propose mapping do not make use of any meta-information beyond those natively supported by CBOR.
 This include the use of CBOR tags which are not used for any of the proposed mapping.
 It is expected that entities generating and decoding CBOR contents have enough knowledge about the information processed in order to perform the expected task, and this without the need of such extra meta-information.

-# Structured IDentifiers (SID)
+# Structured IDentifiers (SID)  {#SID}

 Some of the items defined within YANG data models are identified using a unique unsigned integer called structured identifier (SID).
 The following items are identified using SIDs: